tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 HOW TO COMPILE THE ADDON EXAMPLES:
 ===================================

-To compile these two examples (main.cpp and main2.cpp), no makefile is provided.
+To compile these two examples (main.cpp and main2.cpp), no makefile is present.

-Instead two project files are present:
+Instead three project files are provided:
-->	addons_examples.pro: A Qt Creator project file that can be used in Ubuntu only and must be edited to set the paths and the example to compile (handy for Linux and Mac users).
+->	addons_examples.pro: 				A Qt Creator project file that can be used in Ubuntu only and must be edited to set the paths and to choose the example to compile (handy for Linux and Mac users).
 This file can be tweaked to use the libraries of your choice (see below).
 ->	addons_examples_mingw.cbp: 			A CodeBlocks project file that can be used to compile the first demo for Windows (to compile the second demo simply replace main.cpp with main2.cpp).
 This demo requires the glew library only to compile.
+->  addons_example_monodevelop.cproj:	A Monodevelop C++ project file that contains both main*.cpp files: however only one has its "Build Action" set to "compile" (this makes it easier to switch between them).
+It requires the two C++ packages "gl" and "sdl2": their absolute paths are hardcoded for Ubuntu Linux 64bit, but they can be easily reconfigured by the user.
 Even if you use another IDE, in case of compilation problems, it can still be useful to open these files with a text editor and see their content.

-You can test the two examples (without compiling them) in your web browser by clicking on the two .html files inside the html subfolder (although not all addons are active in this build).
+You can test the two examples (without compiling them) in your web browser by clicking on the two .html files inside the html subfolder (although not all the addons might be active in this build).
 If you want to compile the examples to .html, please read at the bottom of this page.

+UPDATE: There's a third demo named main3.cpp, but it's currently used to develop imguicodeeditor (see below).

 ====================================
 WHAT IS IMGUI ADDONS ?